-But what about while the baby is still in your tummy?
-Pregnant moms and even their significant others can absolutely begin bonding with their babies well before they are born.
-Babies start to hear sounds at around the 18-week mark of pregnancy.
-By 26 weeks, they may even be able to tell when it’s mom or dad talking to them.
-But how, exactly, can you connect with your baby while they are still in your tummy?
+We hear about ways to bond with our newborns from the moment they are born.
+But what about ways to connect with your baby still in your tummy?
+Pregnant moms and their significant others can begin bonding with their babies well before birth.
+Babies start hearing sounds in your body around the 18-week mark of pregnancy.
+By 27 to 29 weeks, they may even be able to tell when it’s mom or dad talking to them.
+They will hear at around the same level as an adult when they are full-term.1 But how can you connect with your baby while they are still in your tummy?

 Ways to Connect With Your Unborn Baby

-Talk it Out
+1. Talk it Out

-Sing & Dance
+3. Sing & Dance

-Give a Gentle Massage
+4. Give a Gentle Massage

-Encourage Others to Talk with Baby
+6. Encourage Others to Talk with Baby

-Say Their Name
+7. Say Their Name

-Do a Photoshoot
+8. Do a Photoshoot